Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 • New Zealand-based company, so UK support can be slow

-• Early plan is very limited (only 20 invoices/month)
+• Ignite plan is very limited (only 20 invoices and 5 bills per month)

 • CIS requires payroll module which adds cost

 Xero is the platform UK accountants recommend most often.
-Its bank reconciliation engine is genuinely excellent; transactions from your business bank account match to invoices automatically using bank rules you set once and forget.
-The Growing plan (£35-45/month) includes unlimited invoicing, full bank feeds, automated reconciliation, receipt scanning, and two tracking categories for job costing.
+Its bank reconciliation engine is excellent; transactions from your business bank account match to invoices automatically using bank rules you set once and forget.
+The Grow plan (£37/month) includes unlimited invoicing, full bank feeds, automated reconciliation, receipt scanning, and two tracking categories for job costing.
+If you are already using a job management tool, the ServiceM8-to-Xero zero-touch invoice pipeline shows how to automate the entire billing process from completed job to paid invoice.

 • 2 users included